maartenba/maartenba.github.io/_posts/2019-07-30-indexing-searching-nuget-with-azure-functions-and-search.markdown

 ReSharper 9 introduced this [back in 2015](https://www.jetbrains.com/resharper/whatsnew/whatsnew_9.html).
 Visual Studio did a similar thing [in 2017](https://www.hanselman.com/blog/VisualStudio2017CanAutomaticallyRecommendNuGetPackagesForUnknownTypes.aspx).

 > Story time!
 2015 is not when the idea for this feature came about!
-At what must have been my first JetBrains New Year's party back in 2013, I was chatting with a couple of colleagues and found Alexander Shvedov, who was working on NuGet support in ReSharper.
+At what must have been my first JetBrains New Year's party back in 2013, I was chatting with a couple of colleagues working on NuGet support in ReSharper back then.
 I pitched the idea of a reverse package search, thinking it was a novel idea.
 Granted, that thought might have been infused by party beverages, but still.
 Turns out I did *not* have a novel idea: "We're already working on this" was the answer I received.

 The end product that was released in ReSharper consisted of two things: